 So just before lunchtime, The Bug was happily watching Sesame Street, and I decided to look through my fridge and throw together a salad for myself.
 I wanted something with a variety of tastes and textures.
 Plus, I wanted to use up some odds and ends in my fridge, because one of my biggest pet peeves is throwing food away.
-So this is the salad I came up with.
+So this is the cold beet salad I came up with.
 And I ate it.
 Slowly.
 MINDFULLY.
-And put down my fork between each bite.
-And appreciated the sweet versus salty versus tangy, crunchy versus creamy.
-So good!
+And I put down my fork between each bite, appreciating the sweet versus salty versus tangy, crunchy versus creamy.
+So healthy and so good!

-And then I ate handfuls of chocolate chips straight from the bag that night.
-So much mindfulness.
+Later that night, I ate handfuls of chocolate chips straight from the bag as I chugged down a banana chocolate pistachio smoothie.
+So much for mindfulness.
 Oh well, one step at a time…

-Next time I may add a little chopped mint.
+Next time I make the cold beet salad, I may add a little chopped mint.
 I didn’t have any, but I think it would add a great hit of freshness.
 Oooh, and some walnuts, too, for crunch and omega-3’s.

-- ½ cup chickpeas (I had cooked a bunch in my crockpot, but canned would work fine, too)
+- 1/2 cup cooked chickpeas I had cooked a bunch in my crockpot, but canned would work fine, too

 - 2 Tbsp crumbled Gorgonzola or other blue cheese